Vaccine Queue Calculator for Ireland

 - People aged 64 years and younger³, and people aged 16-64 living or working in crowded settings (in parallel)

-¹) Here is a list of conditions that qualify you in this group (for details, check the ministry's website):
+¹) Here is a list of conditions that qualify you in this group (for details, check):

 - Cancer (actively receiving systemic therapy with cytotoxic chemotherapy, targeted therapy, monoclonal antibodies or immunotherapies and radical surgery or radiotherapy for lung or head and neck cancer);